Dexamethasone is often referred to as “dex” for short. Some brand names for dexamethasone are

 - and hives.

-Such allergic reactions to steroids are exceedingly rare.
+Such allergic reactions to are exceedingly rare.

 Find more information about drug interactions with dexamethasone in the drug interactions section on the dexamethasone side effects page.